micro-community/development/docs/pages/concepts/platform.markdown

 Beyond 10 services, we bill every additional service at $3/month.
 Additional service meaning anything with a new unique name e.g users, customers, orders.
 We'll add a line item on your invoice called "M3O Additional Services" automatically.

+## Fair Usage Limits

+We invoke fair usage limits on the platform by capping everything to sane defaults for all services.
+Over time we may make this configurable or allow you to pay for additional resources.
+For now the caps are as below per service

+- CPU - 1 core
+- Mem - 128 mb
+- Disk - 512 mb

+We additionally apply caps across your namespace to limit overall resource usage which is just an upperbound multiple on services.
+Caps may evolve or change in future to include different resource types but the goal is to provide a fair system that can be shared by all.

 ## Future

 In the future we'll introduce different pricing tiers for teams and enterprise that include support and SLAs along with